Hi, I'm Beth Haas.

 These days I'm doing a lot of teaching: introductory chemistry for majors, analytical chem, and seminar courses on professional development topics; and hodgepodge of research: developing experiments for chemistry teaching labs, modeling protein diffusion in confined environments, and dipping a toe into the analytical chemistry pool.

 All the way from that start in high school, I've been trying to see the unseen: revealing images in developing photos, mapping atomic positions in semiconductor crystals, getting beyond the diffraction limit to watch proteins move.
 It's still mysterious and wonderful to me.

-Outside of the classroom and lab you can find me dabbling in programming, reading Jane Austen and pop-sci books, playing video games, baking for friends and co-workers, and taking lots of pictures of my Sweet Pea.
+Outside of the classroom and lab you can find me dabbling in programming, reading Jane Austen and pop-sci books, sewing, playing video games, baking for friends and co-workers, and taking lots of pictures of my Sweet Pea.

 I started this site to give my writing muscles some more exercise, to keep the hand moving, really.

 If you're so inclined, you can find me on Twitter as @belehaa.